Swissschoggi/Red/README.md

 # 🔴 Red

-**Red** is a simple project created during school time, a true commie bot for your server of revolutionaries! 🚩
+**Red** is a simple project created during school time, a true commie discord bot for your server of revolutionaries! 🚩

 ## ✨ Features